|Version:||April 23, 2019|

 |Author:||© M. Lutz, learning-python.com|

 This document describes how to use Mergeall to sync content on Android devices.
 It primarily focuses on running command lines in the Termux app, and more briefly explores a Mergeall GUI alternative on this platform.
 This coverage is provided freely, but with no warranties of any kind.
-Findings here reflect testing on Samsung Galaxy devices running Android 7 and 8 only.
-Given the rapid (really, supersonic) rate of change in the Android world, applicability to other devices and Androids cannot be guaranteed.
+Findings here reflect testing on Samsung Galaxy devices running Android 7, 8, and 9 (Nougat, Oreo, and Pie).
+Given the wide variety of products and rapid—really, supersonic—rate of change in the Android world, applicability to other devices and Androids cannot be guaranteed.
 Mergeall itself changes content by design: see its usage cautions before using the approaches outlined here.

 that hosts the guide you are reading is a supplement to the Mergeall system.